 We see as one of our most important responsibilities to ensure that our employees worldwide work in safe and secure conditions.
 Being aware of safety hazards is key to managing and preventing them.
 As a member of the Global Wind Organisation (GWO), the Nordex Group collaborates with leading wind turbine manufactures and owners in order to identify work activities where the design of standardised training can enhance safety for employees.
 Our membership enables us to influence the safety standards of the industry and to drive our shared main goal – to creat injury-free work environments and set common international standards for safety training and emergency procedures in the wind industry.

-WindEurope is an association with over 400 members, active in over 35 countries, which educates and promotes wind power worldwide, especially in Europe.
+WindEurope is an association, which educates and promotes wind power worldwide, especially in Europe.
 Next to wind turbine manufacturers, component suppliers, researchers, renewables associations, project developers, contractors, electricity providers, finance and insurance companies, as well as consultants form a well-networked innovation alliance.

 The aim of WindEurope is to raise awareness of the benefits of sustainable energy production and to increase social acceptance of wind energy.
 Together with the industry and research institutions, WindEurope also works on technology and market development projects.